Why do you need to travel to Georgia in 2021? Simply, because Georgia is a fucking amazing country that has so many great things to offer!

 I highly recommend everyone who’s going to travel to Georgia to experience this himself.
 You’ll thank me later. 🙂

-And just so you can get an idea of how amazing it is, here’s a 10 minutes videos of my 50 minutes flight.
+And just so you can get an idea of how amazing it is, here’s a 10-minute video of my 50-minute flight.
 Ignore my stupid face and watch it in HD on full screen.

 Georgia is still off the beaten path destinations, which is not crowded with tourist, which is actually kind of surprising having in mind how stunning it is and how much does it have to offer.